Efficient Semidefinite Programming with approximate ADMM: Krylov-Subspace Methods for ADMM

 of Algorithm \ref{admm:alg:admm_approximate} easily, since (recalling Q is the KKT matrix defined in \ref{admm:eqn:kkt_system})

 Since $\norm{Q^{-1}}$ is constant across iterations, it can be ignored when considering the summability of the approximation errors \ref{admm:eqn:kkt_termination}.
-Thus, we can terminate the linear system solver when the \emph{residual} $r^k$ of the approximate solution $[\bar x^{k + 1};\; \bar x^{k + 1}]$ becomes less than a summable sequence e.g. $1/k^2$.
+Thus, we can terminate CG (or any other iterative linear system solver employed) when the \emph{residual} $r^k$ of the approximate solution $[\bar x^{k + 1};\; \newcontent{\bar z^{k + 1}}]$ becomes less than a summable sequence e.g. $1/k^2$.

 On the other hand, controlling the accuracy of the projection to the Semidefinite Cone requires a closer examination.
-Recall that, given a symmetric matrix $A$ that is to be projected\footnote{Note that the matrices under projection depends on the iteration number of ADMM.
-We do not make this dependence explicit in order to keep the notation uncluttered.}, our approach uses LOBCPG to compute a set of positive Ritz pairs $\tilde V, \tilde \Lambda$ approximate $V_+, \Lambda_+$ of \eqref{admm:eqn:eigendecomposition} which we then use to approximate $\Pi_{\mathbb{S}_+^n}(A) = V_+ \Lambda_+ V_+^T$ as $\tilde V \tilde \Lambda \tilde V^T$\footnote{When LOBPCG approximates the negative eigenspace (because the matrix under projection is believed to be almost positive definite), then all of the results of this section hold mutatis mutandis.
-Refer to \citep{Goulart2019} for more details.}.
+Recall that, given a symmetric matrix $A$ that is to be projected\footnote{Note that the matrices under projection depend on the iteration number of ADMM.
+We do not make this dependence explicit in order to keep the notation uncluttered.}, our approach uses LOBCPG to compute a set of positive Ritz pairs $\tilde V, \tilde \Lambda$ approximating $V_+, \Lambda_+$ of \eqref{admm:eqn:eigendecomposition} which we then use to approximate $\Pi_{\mathbb{S}_+^n}(A) = V_+ \Lambda_+ V_+^T$ as\footnote{When LOBPCG approximates the negative eigenspace (because the matrix under projection is believed to be almost positive definite), then all of the results of this section hold mutatis mutandis.
+Refer to for more details.} $\tilde V \tilde \Lambda \tilde V^T$.
 A straightforward approach would be to quantify the projection's accuracy with respect to the accuracy of the Ritz pairs.
-Indeed, if we assume that our approximate positive eigenspace is ``sufficiently rich'' in the sense that $\lambda_{\max}(\tilde V_{\perp} A \tilde V_{\perp}) \leq 0$, then we get $m = \tilde m$ \citep[Theorem 10.1.1]{Parlett1998}, thus we can define $\Delta \Lambda = \Lambda_+ - \tilde \Lambda$, $\Delta V = V_+ - \tilde V$ which then gives the following bound
+Indeed, if we assume that our approximate positive eigenspace is ``sufficiently rich'' in the sense that $\lambda_{\max}(\tilde V_{\perp} A \tilde V_{\perp}) \leq 0$, then we get $m = \tilde m$ \cite[Theorem 10.1.1]{Parlett1998}, thus we can define $\Delta \Lambda = \Lambda_+ - \tilde \Lambda$, $\Delta V = V_+ - \tilde V$ which then gives the following bound

 with $\norm{\Delta} \eqdef \max(\norm{\Delta V}, \norm{\Delta \Lambda})$.
-Standard results of eigenvalue perturbation theory can be used to bound the error in the computation of the eigenvalues, i.e. by $\norm{\Delta \Lambda}_F \leq 2 \norm{R}^2_F$ \citep[Theorem 11.5.2]{Parlett1998}\footnote{Note that following \citep[Theorem 11.5.1]{Parlett1998}, $\lambda_{\max}(\tilde V_{\perp} A \tilde V_{\perp}) \leq 0$ implies that the indices of $\alpha$ can coincide with the indices of $\theta$ in \citep[Theorem 11.5.2]{Parlett1998}.} where
+Standard results of eigenvalue perturbation theory can be used to bound the error in the computation of the eigenvalues, i.e. by $\norm{\Delta \Lambda}^2_F \leq 2 \norm{R}^2_F$ \cite[Theorem 11.5.2]{Parlett1998}\footnote{Note that following \cite[Theorem 11.5.1]{Parlett1998}, $\lambda_{\max}(\tilde V_{\perp} A \tilde V_{\perp}) \leq 0$ implies that the indices of $\alpha$ can coincide with the indices of $\theta$ in \cite[Theorem 11.5.2]{Parlett1998}.} where